R-Kazmi/R-Kazmi/README.md

 - 👋 Hi, I’m @R-Kazmi
-- 👀 I’m interested in Tech and MMA
+- 👀 I’m interested in chess, UFC and filmmaking
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m a web developer
 - 📫 How to reach me?
 My Mail: smrkamzi@gmail.com

 <!---